 - National Institutes of Health: Breastfeeding

-- Women, Infants, and Children (WIC) - WIC provides Federal grants to States for supplemental foods, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age five who are found to be at nutritional risk.
+- U.S. Department of Agriculture: Women, Infants, and Children (WIC) - WIC provides Federal grants to States for supplemental foods, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age five who are found to be at nutritional risk.

-- Evaluating the Safety of New Ingredients in Infant Formula - Report from the Committee on the Evaluation of the Addition of Ingredients New to Infant Formula
+- National Academy of Sciences: Infant Formula: Evaluating the Safety of New Ingredients - Report from the Committee on the Evaluation of the Addition of Ingredients New to Infant Formula